wahdo7/xraydiseaseclassification/README.md

 | Infiltration | 103 | 336 | 62 | 96 | | | |

 ### Densely Connected Convolutional Network Model
+As with the conventional CNN, we used a class located in the TensorFlow Keras package for our densenet implementation.
+In short, a densenet is a variation of a convolutional neural network in which the outputs of a layer are concatenated to the input of all layers below it, essentially connecting it to all lower layers.
+Densenets have been implemented to have lower error rates on common data sets, and we wanted to see if we could get better results than a conventional CNN with one.

+**Results**
+The densenet took several times longer to train for each epoch than the conventional network, so only 100 epochs were done before training was terminated, and validation accuracy was no longer increasing at the time of termination.

 ## Individual Responsibilities
 <ul>